 1. Once applications are in, the hard work is (basically) done.

-Everyone thinks the final year of school is the academic pressure cooker, but in reality, college application resumes are developed the three years prior — especially junior year.
-By late fall/early winter of senior year, most students have their essays written, test scores and a mostly-complete transcript.
-When your child hits "send" on their final application, rejoice!
+Everyone thinks the final year of school is the academic pressure cooker, but in reality, college application resumes are developed over the three years prior — especially junior year.
+By late fall/early winter of senior year, most students have their essays written, test scores and a mostly complete transcript.
+When your child hits "send" on his or her final application, rejoice!
 There is a brief lull, before the acceptances and rejections, when every kid (and parent!) has optimism and hope.
 Savor it.

 2. Once applications are in, there’s no point in talking about them.